qwaykee/biscuit/README.md

 NOTE: This library isn't stable yet, expect many changes in the future

-A simple library to read cookies from multiple browsers accross all operating systems
+A simple library to read cookies from multiple browsers accross all operating systems with a Kooky-like syntax

 Currently supports:
 - Chrome on Windows only
-- Firefox, librewolf, waterfox on Windows only
+- Firefox, librewolf, waterfox, zen on Windows only
 - Electron apps

-Although the list is small now, the code is made to easily add new chromium and firefox based browsers which covers most browsers
+Although the list is small now, the code is made to easily add new chromium and firefox based browsers which covers most browsers as well as others browser

+### Why this project in the first place?

+Trying to retrieve cookies for a personal project, I found that most libraries didn't work for me or didn't meet my requirements.
+This library aims to be internally as simple as possible and to have a great developer experience.

 ## Example usage